seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 Now that you have seen the basics of the mechanics behind passes, we can talk about some more details of how they work and how to use them.

-.. _writing-an-llvm-pass-pass-classes:
+.. _writing-an-llvm37-pass-pass-classes:

 Pass classes and requirements
 =============================

 One of the first things that you should do when designing a new pass is to decide what class you should subclass for your pass.
 The :ref:`Hello World
-<writing-an-llvm-pass-basiccode>` example uses the :ref:`FunctionPass
+<writing-an-llvm37-pass-basiccode>` example uses the :ref:`FunctionPass
-<writing-an-llvm-pass-FunctionPass>` class for its implementation, but we did
+<writing-an-llvm37-pass-FunctionPass>` class for its implementation, but we did
 not discuss why or when this should occur.
 Here we talk about the classes available, from the most general to the most specific.

 When choosing a superclass for your ``Pass``, you should choose the **most specific** class possible, while still being able to meet the requirements listed.
-This gives the LLVM Pass Infrastructure information necessary to optimize how passes are run, so that the resultant compiler isn't unnecessarily slow.
+This gives the LLVM37 Pass Infrastructure information necessary to optimize how passes are run, so that the resultant compiler isn't unnecessarily slow.